mettbroetchen43/boatswain/doc/stream-deck.md

 # Models

-As of today (03-10-2022) there are 6 known Stream Deck models: Original (v1 and v2), Mini, XL, MK.2, and Pedal.
+As of today (25-10-2024) there are 8 known Stream Deck models: Original (v1 and v2), Mini, XL, MK.2, Pedal, Plus, and Neo.

 These are the specs of each device and its buttons: